postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 ---

 Postman provides a multi-window and multi-tab interface for you to work on APIs.
-Postman strives to be clean and flexible to your needs.
-It gives you as much space as possible for your APIs.
-Navigating through the interface is easy.
-See the graphic below to see how everything is organized.
+This interface design gives you as much space as possible for your APIs.
+Navigating through the interface is simple and easy as you can see in the graphic below.

 [![general layout](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046674.jpg)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046674.jpg)